-The Nomination and Remuneration Committee considers that the above performance-linked compensation structure will generate the desired outcome.
-In the current year the consolidated entity has not achieved its forecast earnings targets, with most segments not meeting budgeted results.
+The Nomination and Remuneration Committee considers that the above performance-linked compensation structure will generate the desired outcome in respect of attracting and retaining high calibre employees.

+In the current year the Consolidated Entity has not achieved its forecast earnings targets, with most segments not meeting budgeted results.
 The level of performance achieved during the current year has resulted in the minimum short-term incentives not being achieved, which has led to no short term incentives being paid to the key management personnel.